SILENT WITNESS STAR OPENS UP ABOUT ACTING

 Although you've been in many long-running TV series such as House of Eliott, was it daunting joining an institution like Silent Witness as the head of the unit?

 Yes, it was.
 I was very aware the programme is close to people's heart.
 The viewing figures are huge.
 And I was replacing a much-loved character.
 But, right from the start, I completely got the guy.
-Even now, when I first get the script, if I think he's behaving out of character, I'll call the Script Editor. being too cruel or too kind, I'll say.
+Even now, when I first get the script, if I think he's behaving out of character, I'll call the Script Editor to say whether he's being too cruel or too kind.

 What's the secret to Silent Witness's success?